rsnemmen/Fermi-LAT-tutorial/README.md

 1. [VirtualBox download](https://www.virtualbox.org/wiki/Downloads)
 2. Virtual machine with all software and data (6 GB)

-The VM is based on the Scientific Linux distribution.
-It contains the Fermi ScienceTools and Enrico.
-You will need about 12 GB of free space in your computer: 5 GB for the download and 7 GB for the VM.
+The VM is based on the *Scientific Linux distribution*.
+It contains the *Fermi ScienceTools* and *Enrico*.
+You will need about 17 GB of free space in your computer: 5 GB for the download and 13 GB to install the VM.

 ## Instructions for installing VM